Glacial Lakes State Park

 Year-round Cabins

 There are four year-round Thursday-Sunday cabins available on the south side of Signalness (Mountain) Lake.
 Kettle and Kame cabins are located across from the boat launch and offer partial views of the lake.
-Esker (handicap accessible) and Glacial Erratic cabins are located on the east side of the picnic area.
+Esker (accessible) and Glacial Erratic cabins are located on the east side of the picnic area.
 Enjoy picnic tables, pedestal grills, a deck overlook, and proximity to the swim beach and fishing pier.
 A seasonal sanitation building with running water, sinks, and flush toilets is available nearby.

 Photo of campers using the southeast group camp area.